The only thing Alice ever got from her mother was contempt. She can’t remember a time when this wasn’t the case.

 However, the actual effect on the child can be very different if there is another parent present, who does not suffer from NPD.
 Psychologists sometimes break mental health symptoms into two groups:

 - Externalising: conditions such attention-deficit/hyperactive disorder (ADHD), oppositional defiant disorder (ODD) and conduct disorder (CD).
-In these cases, the inner issue is externalised into the outside world through behaviour.
+In these cases, the inner issue is externalized into the outside world through behavior.

 - Internalising: things like depression, anxiety disorders, and separation anxiety disorders.
 In these, the inner issue is not externalised, but “bottled up” inside

 A study of over 900 children found that when children are raised by one narcissistic parent and one non-narcissist, externalizing problems are more common.

 But when children are raised by one narcissistic parent alone, internalizing problems are more common.

 Unfortunately, the problems that children of narcissistic parents endure don’t stop in childhood.
 The ghosts of the past continue to haunt them throughout their adult life.

 For example, in one study of nearly 200 people, adult children of narcissists had lower rates of self-esteem and higher rates of depression than children who weren’t raised by narcissists.

 In another, children who experienced alienation from their parents also had these same emotional problems.

 Still, they were also more likely to abuse drugs and alcohol and had difficulty trusting others.